-This reading, taken from St. Cyril of Jerusalem's famous Jerusalem Catecheses (Cat.
-18, 23-25: PG 33, 1043-1047) explains why the Church is called "catholic."
-Since some of the readers of this page do not know Greek, we must add something that Cyril presumed self-evident to his Greek-speaking hearers--the word "catholic" comes from the Greek word meaning "whole," "entire," or "all."
-After explaining the meaning of the term "Catholic" St. Cyril goes on to explain the meaning of the term "Church" which comes from the Greek words meaning "those called out."
-This excerpt is used in the Roman Office of Readings for Wednesday of the 17th week in ordinary time.
+Cyril, speaking to new Christians in Jerusalem around AD 360, explains why the Church is called catholic.
+The word “catholic” comes from the Greek word meaning “whole,” “entire,” or “all.”
+After explaining the meaning of catholic, Cyril goes on to explain the meaning of the term Church which comes from the Greek words meaning “those called out.”

 The Church is called Catholic or universal because it has spread throughout the entire world, from one end of the earth to the other.
 Again, it is called Catholic because it teaches fully and unfailingly all the doctrines which ought to be brought to men’s knowledge, whether concerned with visible or invisible things, with the realities of heaven or the things of earth.
 Another reason for the name Catholic is that the Church brings under religious obedience all classes of men, rulers and subjects, learned and unlettered.
 Finally, it deserves the title Catholic because it heals and cures unrestrictedly every type of sin that can be committed in soul or in body, and because it possesses within itself every kind of virtue that can be named, whether exercised in actions or in words or in some kind of spiritual charism.